-- 3.1 All staff (including governors, supply staff and volunteers) All staff are under a general legal duty to: - contribute to providing a safe environment in which children can learn; - consider at all times the best interests of the pupil and take action to enable all pupils to have the best outcomes; - attend appropriate safeguarding and child protection training on an annual basis or additionally as directed by the DSL;
+- 3.1 Safeguarding and child protection is everyone's responsibility.
+All staff (including governors, supply staff and volunteers) are under a general legal duty to: - contribute to providing a safe environment in which children can learn; - consider at all times the best interests of the pupil and take action to enable all pupils to have the best outcomes; - attend appropriate safeguarding and child protection training on an annual basis or additionally as directed by the DSL; - be aware of indicators of the different forms of abuse, neglect and emergent mental health issues; - assist children in need and to protect children from abuse, neglect, radicalisation and extremism; - be familiar with the School's policies pertaining to safeguarding and child protection procedures (see section 16.9) and follow them; - know how to access and implement the procedures, independently if necessary; - keep a sufficient record of any significant complaint, conversation or event; - report any matters of concern to the DSL or, where appropriate, to one of the key contacts in accordance with this policy; and - support social services and any other agencies following any referral. - maintain confidentiality- reports of sexual violence and sexual harrassment need to consider confidentiality and anonymity in relation to the impact on social media breaching confidentiality.
+Risk assessments need to be carried out which state the time and location of the incident and any action required to make the location safer.

-- be aware of indicators of the different forms of abuse, neglect and emergent mental health issues; - assist children in need and to protect children from abuse, neglect, radicalisation and extremism; - be familiar with the School's policies pertaining to safeguarding and child protection procedures (see section 16.9) and follow them; - know how to access and implement the procedures, independently if necessary; - keep a sufficient record of any significant complaint, conversation or event; - report any matters of concern to the DSL or, where appropriate, to one of the key contacts in accordance with this policy; and - support social services and any other agencies following any referral. - 3.2 The Designated Safeguarding Lead (DSL)
+3.2 The Designated Safeguarding Lead (DSL)

 The School has appointed a Designated Safeguarding Lead (DSL), Fiona Tighe, who is a senior member of staff and member of the School's leadership team.
 The DSL takes lead responsibility for safeguarding (including on-line safety) and child protection and is the first point of contact for parents, pupils, staff and others if they have any concerns about safeguarding or child protection.
-The School also has four Deputy DSLs (Sevda Korbay, Aileen Reidy, Jenni Veitch and Freya Williams), ensuring that there is always an appropriately trained and designated person in the School at all times.
-A full description of the responsibilities of the DSL is set out in Appendix 7 of this policy but can be summarised as follows:
+The School also has four Deputy DSLs (Sevda Korbay, Aileen Reidy, Jenni Veitch and Freya Williams - one currently on maternity leave), ensuring that there is always an appropriately trained and designated person in the School at all times.